vagmi20/CS539-Group-Project---Predicting-Stock-Market-Trends/README.md

 To obtain the sentiment for each article for a single company, we feed the scraped content (including the title) of each article into a sentiment analysis model.
 For the model, we use a distilled version of [RoBERTa-base-model](https://huggingface.co/mrm8488/distilroberta-finetuned-financial-news-sentiment-analysis) pretrained on the [financial_phrasebank](https://huggingface.co/datasets/financial_phrasebank) dataset.

+### Notes
+We provide notebook files for generating our data via Google Colab.
+However, these notebook files require access to our MongoDB database.
+Instead, these notebooks are merely to understand our generation process.
+For using the data, we provide the necessary csvs with the features for training.

 # Preprocessing